eilandert/dockerized/README.md

 # Dockerized — container images that match the deb.myguard.nl stack

+**In short:** these are Docker images for the same web/mail/DB stack that runs [deb.myguard.nl](https://deb.myguard.nl), built straight from the hardened Debian/Ubuntu packages that site publishes.

-A monorepo of Dockerfiles and a Buildx orchestrator for the same web/mail/DB stack that powers [deb.myguard.nl](https://deb.myguard.nl).
-The container images are built against the **same hardened nginx, Angie, ModSecurity, PHP, Postfix, Dovecot, rspamd and openssl-nginx packages** published at [deb.myguard.nl](https://deb.myguard.nl) — so what you run in a container matches what you'd get from `apt install` on a Debian/Ubuntu box pointed at the repo.
+This is a monorepo: a directory of Dockerfiles plus a Buildx orchestrator that builds them in the right order.
+Every image is built on top of the **same hardened packages** — nginx, Angie, ModSecurity, PHP, Postfix, Dovecot, rspamd, openssl-nginx — published at [deb.myguard.nl](https://deb.myguard.nl).
+The upshot: running one of these containers gets you exactly what `apt install` would give you on a Debian/Ubuntu box pointed at the repo, with none of the manual setup.

+New here?
+Read [Scope](#scope) for what's included, then [Quick start](#quick-start) to build something.

 Want to chat, file bugs, suggest a module?
 Join the Discord: **[discord.gg/UQNsFg2y](https://discord.gg/UQNsFg2y)**.